code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 Let's adapt the exiting unit test case so that we can test if our file deleting Tasklet works.

 First we copy the input files to the location from which our Batch Job will read.
-This is done in the `copyFiles()` method.
+This is done in the `copyFiles()` method before the test case runs using the `@Before` annotation.

 When then launch the Batch Job and check if it finishes successfully.
 We also check if all input files have been deleted.